So why is Stax-Volt: The Complete Singles 1959 -1968 on this best 1,000 albums ever thing?

-For example, when I listen to the first track on the album, “Fool In Love,” by The Veltones, each time it finishes I throw it on again because it’s so good and compelling.
-I love the combination of crooning doo-wop vocals, early 1960s rock, and a gorgeous little surf rock twang on the running guitar line.
+For example, I’m listening to the first track on the album, “Fool In Love,” by The Veltones, and each time it finishes I throw it on again because it’s so good and compelling.
+I love the combination of crooning doo-wop vocals, early 1960s rock and a gorgeous little surf rock twang to the running guitar line.

-You can really do almost no wrong by diving in anywhere in this collection, but hunt around enough and you’ll stumble across massive hits.
+You can hardly go wrong of diving in anywhere in this collection, but hunt around enough and you’ll stumble across massive hits.
 Example: “That’s How Strong My Love Is,” a gorgeous R&B/soul song that shows off Otis Redding’s iconic vocal stylings.

 I also dig Redding’s more upbeat “Mr. Pitiful” quite a bit.